-It seems very likely that within the next few years we will have some kind of Metaverse, and within 20 years, the developments that it inspires will have changed the way we interact with all aspects of the digital world forever.
+It is my belief that within ten years, we will have some kind of Metaverse and within 20 years, the developments that it inspires will have changed the way we interact with all aspects of the digital world forever.

 It is now up to the designers, movers and shakers to ensure that those interactions are all for the positive.

 Like Thanos, the Metaverse is inevitable.
 It’s just a question of what kind of Metaverse we want to create for ourselves.